-(c) Credit risk
+(d) Credit risk

 Credit risk is the risk that an issuer or counterparty will be unable or unwilling to pay amounts in full when due.
+The assets of the Fund principally consist of financial instruments which comprise investments in equity securities which have no direct credit ratings.